angus-mcritchie/blade-boost-directive/README.md

 @endforeach
 ```

-That is a total of 9 components per post, which is 270 components in total and there are only 4 variables for the whole card.
+That is a total of 9 components per post, if we have 30 per page, that is 270 components in total and there are only 4 variables for the whole card.

 Let's see how we can use the `@boost` directive to speed this up.

 ```blade